South Park (video game): Reception

-South Parks reception depended on the platform.
-Overall, the game was met with negative critical reception with the PC and PlayStation versions, while the Nintendo 64 version generally received mixed to positive reviews from critics.
-The PlayStation and PC versions received poor reception due to the bad graphics, poor visuals and bad voice acting.
-The Nintendo 64 version received the best reviews upon release.
+South Park's critical reception was marginally contingent on the platform upon which it was released, but it mostly saw unfavorable reviews.
+The PC and PlayStation versions were widely panned, while the Nintendo 64 version was received slightly more positively.
+For the former two versions, criticism mainly stemmed from its poor graphical audio presentation.
+For all versions, the voice clips were criticized for repetition.
 Aggregating review website GameRankings gave the Nintendo 64 version 67.11%, the PC version 51.72% and the PlayStation version 41.22%.

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated: "once the initial chuckles wear off, whether in multiplayer or single-player mode, you're left with a first-person shooter much like any other, and in fact, not as well-designed as most.
 It's as fun as the show it's based on, but its appeal is just as fleeting."

 GameSpot gave the PlayStation version a 1.4/10, stating: "South Park is definitely one of those games that is bound to come up when you start thinking about the worst game you've ever played."
 IGN called the PlayStation version "frustrating" due to poor graphics, repetition of the voice acting, and lack of play value for the head-to-head mode.
 GameSpot stated of the PC version: "A good license and good graphics aren't enough."
 The voice acting, done by the original voice actors, was criticized for being repetitive, isolated, and old.
 The weapons of the game were also criticized for being unprofessional.

 Despite the negative reception from the Windows and PlayStation versions, the Nintendo 64 version was praised for its 3D graphics and storyline, with IGN calling the game "just as funny as the Comedy Central series."
 GameSpot stated in the Nintendo 64 version that the level design was "really not very good on its own, but given the license, it at least makes sense."

-Cancelled Game Boy Color port

-A Game Boy Color version developed by Crawfish Interactive was in development, but it was eventually cancelled due to South Park creators Matt Stone and Trey Parker stating that the game would not be fitting on the Game Boy Color as that console was marketed towards children.
-However, they did keep a few copies of the Game Boy Color version to commemorate what was originally started as the first South Park game.

-The game's engine and assets were reused for two additional Game Boy Color titles from Crawfish and Acclaim - Maya the Bee & Her Friends, based on the Maya the Bee franchise which was released in Europe, and The New Adventures of Mary-Kate and Ashley, based on Mary-Kate and Ashley Olsen and was released in North America, being one of the various video games based on the duo.

-In 2018, a ROM image of the Game Boy Color version was leaked online by someone who had contacted ex-developers at Crawfish.

-Sequel
+The game was commercially successful.
+By June 1999, the Nintendo 64 version had shipped nearly one million units worldwide.
+By October 1999, South Park had sold over one million units.